jpedrodelacerda/workshop-gha/src/gha/steps.md

 ### Parâmetros

-Para passarmos parâmetros para as actions, geralmente utilizamos a palavra chave `with`.
+Para passarmos parâmetros para as actions, geralmente utilizamos a palavra-chave `with`.

 ```yaml
 # ...